Keith Jarrett: Miles Davis

 The Charles Lloyd Quartet with Jarrett, Ron McClure, and DeJohnette came to an end in 1968 after their recording of Soundtrack because of money disputes and artistic differences.
 Jarrett was asked to join the Miles Davis group after the trumpeter heard him in a New York City club.
 During his tenure with Davis, Jarrett played both electronic organ and Rhodes piano, alternating with Chick Corea.
 The two appear side by side on some 1970 recordings, including the Isle of Wight Festival performance of August 1970 in the film Miles Electric: A Different Kind of Blue and on Bitches Brew Live.
 After Corea left in 1970, Jarrett often played electric piano and organ simultaneously.
 Despite his growing dislike of amplified music and electric instruments within jazz, Jarrett continued with the group out of respect for Davis and because of his desire to work with DeJohnette.
 Jarrett has often cited Davis as a vital musical and personal influence on his own thinking about music and improvisation.

-Jarrett performs on several Davis albums, including Miles Davis at Fillmore, recorded June 17–20, 1970 at Fillmore East in New York City, and The Cellar Door Sessions 1970, recorded December 16–19, 1970 at The Cellar Door club in Washington, D.C..
+Jarrett performs on several Davis albums, including Miles Davis at Fillmore, recorded June 17–20, 1970, at Fillmore East in New York City, and The Cellar Door Sessions 1970, recorded December 16–19, 1970, at The Cellar Door club in Washington, D.C..
 His keyboard playing features prominently on Live-Evil and he plays electric organ on Get Up with It.
 Some other tracks from this period were released much later.

-DeJohnette left Davis' band in the middle of 1971, and Jarrett followed in December.
+DeJohnette left Davis's band in the middle of 1971, and Jarrett followed in December.
 Jarrett later reflected: "When Jack left I knew I was going to have to leave ...
 Nobody knew what Jack knew and could do what he could do simultaneously.
-That was the end of the flexibility of the band".
+That was the end of the flexibility of the band."